DJ-86/Console-Finances/README.md

 ## Overview

 This activity presents a real-world situation in which to test my  newfound JavaScript skills.
 I am tasked with creating code for analyzing the financial records of a company.
-Below is an example of a correct log.

 ![output](/readme-images/console-output.jpg)